autoloadnextpost/auto-load-next-post/readme.txt

 = Free Add-ons =

-WordPress.org hosts some great free add-ons for Auto Load Next Post.
+WordPress.org is home to some great add-ons for Auto Load Next Post, including:
 - [Facebook Pixel Tracking](https://wordpress.org/plugins/alnp-facebook-pixel-tracking/)

+Keen to see them all?
+Search WordPress.org for ‘Auto Load Next Post’ to dive in.

 > Have a free add-on for Auto Load Next Post?
 [Let me know about it](https://autoloadnextpost.com/contact/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=have-addon-to-share-link).

 > #### Auto Load Next Post Pro
-> There's an even better version of the plugin coming out soon with the following extra features:<br />
+> Want more? _I bet you do._ A premium extension is currently in development with some of the most highly requested features.
+Here are just a few:<br />
 >
 > - User Role Restrictions<br />
 > - Custom Post Type Support<br />
 > - Media Attachment Support<br />
 > - Limit Posts per Session<br />
 > - Query Posts by Category or Tag<br />
+>
+> On top of that you also get:
 > - Priority Email Support<br />
-> - and many more features to follow.
+> - and many more features and add-ons to follow.
 >
 > [More information](https://autoloadnextpost.com/pro/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=after-features-info-link) | [Sign up to be notified >>](http://eepurl.com/bvLz2H)